 What Is A Contract?

-Put simply, a contract is an agreement, but you can’t expect to enforce it or face legal consequences if it is not legally binding.
+Put simply, a contract is an agreement – but if it is not legally binding, you cannot expect legal enforcement or consequences.

-Consent needs to be given freely and all parties signing a contract must have legal capacity by age and presence of mind.
+Consent must be given freely, and every party must have the legal capacity (both in terms of age and mental state) to sign.
 To summarise, a contract must contain all of the following elements:

 • Offer and acceptance